A Comprehensive Approach for Parents of Children from Difficult Beginning

 2. Theraplay Practice Home Program

-16. Individualized Education Plan (IEP) Support on school sites
+12. Advocacy for Individualized Education Plan (IEP) Support on school sites, as needed

 Our goal is to continuously assess and bust parenting blocks, troubleshoot problem spots, detect attachment challenges in the parent/child relationship, and deepen your knowledge of therapeutic parenting principles that will last you a lifetime.